lionheart/KeyboardAdjuster/README.md

 Why use this over any other libraries that solve a similar problem?

-All [Lionheart](http://lionheartsw.com) Swift and Objective-C libraries are built with a strong "no magic" philosophy.
+All [Lionheart](http://lionheartsw.com) Swift and Objective-C libraries are built with a "no magic" philosophy.
 This means absolutely no usage of:

 * Method swizzling.
 * Custom operators.